syl2022/SpondWeather/README.md

 # <div align="center">Weather App</div>

-- This Web Application is based on Java, SpringBoot, JPA and Liquidbase.
-Uses caching from caffeine.
-Webflux for WebCLient
+- This Web Application is based on Java, SpringBoot, JPA and caching from caffeine, Webflux for WebCLient.
 - It has OpenAPI swagger-ui accessible at http://localhost:8080/swagger-ui/index.html

 # Input: